DoctorMcKay/node-steam-user/doc/ChatRoom.md

 - `messages` - An array of objects with these properties:
 	- `server_timestamp` - Either a `Date` or a numeric Unix timestamp (you may also name this property `timestamp`)
 	- `ordinal` - The ordinal of the message you want to delete.
 May be omitted if 0.
+- `callback` - Optional.
+Called when the request completes
+	- `err` - An `Error` object on failure, or `null` on success

 Deletes some messages from a chat room, provided you have access.
 Note that the message sender gets no indication that their message was deleted, but everyone else sees [MESSAGE DELETED].

+Always returns success, even if you don't have permission to delete the messages in question or you provided bad timestamps/ordinals.

+### kickUserFromGroup(groupId, steamId[, expireTime][, callback])
+- `groupId` - The ID of the chat room group you want to kick someone from
+- `steamId` - The `SteamID` object for the user you want to kick, or a string that can parse into one
+- `expireTime` - A `Date` object or numeric Unix timestamp for when the user should be permitted to rejoin.
+Omit to allow them to rejoin immediately (provided they have an invite link)
+- `callback` - Optional.
+Called when the request completes
+	- `err` - An `Error` object on failure, or `null` on success

+Kicks a user from a chat room group, provided you have access to do so.

+Always returns success, even if you don't have permission to kick the user in question.

 ### getChatMessageHistory(gropuId, chatId[, options][, callback])